BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Dangers & Hazards

 We live here, summer and winter.
 My daughter often cries about being too cold.
-It's still too cold even with blankets.
-Children can't bear the cold.
+It's still too cold even with the blankets.
+The children can't bear the cold.
 They often get sick.
 But this is our life.

 — A Fisherman

 Living on the river without proper shelter means being very suspectible to the weather.
-The winter nights can get very cold compared to the Eastern Islands, and it's made even worse by the constant rain.
-The biggest risk however is poor catch, which will mean that the family can't trade for bread or any other supplies.
+The winter nights can get very cold compared to the tropical Eastern Islands, and the conditions are made even worse by the heavy winter rains.
+The biggest risk, however, is poor catch, which will mean that the family can't trade for bread or any other supplies.
 For the first months the newborn babies are in a danger of falling from the boat and drowning.
 Luckily the Zeribians usually learn how to swim before running!

 Career